ad-freiburg/qlever/README.md

     docker run -it -p 7001:7001 -v "$(pwd)/index:/index" -e INDEX_PREFIX=<prefix> --name qlever-<name> qlever-<name> <ServerMain args>

 where `<ServerMain args>` are arguments (except for port and index prefix) which are always included.
-If none are supplied `-t -a -l` is used.
+If none are supplied `-t -a` is used.
 If you want the container to run in the background and restart automatically replace `-it` with `-d --restart=unless-stopped`